KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [mmm-uah-currency by wzooff](https://github.com/wzooff/mmm-uah-currency)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Recommendation: Found 'XMLHttpRequest' in file `mmm-uah-currency.js`: Replace it with built-in fetch.

 ## [mmm-udr by crimsonclyde](https://github.com/crimsonclyde/mmm-udr)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ## [mmm-uk-pollen-forecast by szech](https://github.com/szech/mmm-uk-pollen-forecast)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [mmm-uvindex by rsperezn](https://bitbucket.org/rsperezn/mmm-uvindex)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `MMM-UVIndex.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'XMLHttpRequest' in file `MMM-UVIndex.js`: Replace it with built-in fetch.